Sheikh-Umar/python-for-everybody-specialization/README.md

 # Python For Everybody Specialization
-This repository contains my solutions the following courses of the Python For Everybody Specialization of the University of Michigan via Coursera:
+This repository contains my solutions for each of the following courses of the Python For Everybody Specialization of the University of Michigan via Coursera:

 Course | Course Name | Status |
 ---------- |---------- | ----------